KVNU/sbcli/README.md

 ### Prerequisites

 A SmartBeans account which has password authentication enabled.
 Token login is wip.
-As of the latest commit, it's not possible to use the local dev server, because the CLI uses the production API, which is, for some reason, slightly different from the dev server.
-A flexible solution for this is wip.

 ### Commands

 The CLI is organized into subcommands.
 To see a list of available subcommands, run `sbcli --help`.
 You'll need to configure the CLI before you can use it.

-Run
+Run:

 ```sh
 sbcli config -u USERNAME -c COURSE --host HOST